jaden-yejun-lee/SuperPeachSisters/README.md

 Peach must reach a flag to continue to the next level.
 On the last level, Peach must reach (and thus save) Mario in order to win the entire game.

-The Super Peach Sisters screen is exactly 256 pixels wide by 256 pixels high.
-The bottom-leftmost pixel has coordinates x=0,y=0, while the upper-rightmost pixel has coordinate x=255,y=255, where x increases to the right and y increases upward toward the top of the screen.
-Every object in the game (e.g., Peach, koopas, stars, shells, etc.) will have an x coordinate in the range 0 to VIEW_WIDTH−1 inclusive, and a y coordinate in the range 0 to VIEW_HEIGHT−1 inclusive.

-Each level has its layout defined in a data file, such as level01.txt or level02.txt.
-In every level except for the last level, there must be at least one flag that Peach must reach in order to advance to the next level.
-The last level must not contain a flag, but must contain Mario, who Peach must reach to win the game.

-Peach may move left or right, and may also jump.
-Because of the strange physics of the Mushroom Queendom, Peach can actually move left and right while jumping in the air as well, which makes it easier for her to jump from platform to platform.

 As Peach works through each level, she must avoid coming into contact with any of her enemies.
 Coming into contact with an enemy (unless she currently has a superpower due to picking up a goodie) will cause her to die, either resetting the level, or ending the game